-Mode or Mode Transition Requirement Desktops Integrated Desktops Portable All-In-Ones Notebooks Slates/Tablets Thin Clients Workstations System Sleep Mode i (1) Sleep Mode shall be set to activate after no more than 30 minutes of user inactivity.
+Mode or Mode Transition Requirement Desktops Integrated Desktops Portable All-In-Ones Notebooks Slates/Tablets Thin Clients Workstations System Sleep i /Alte rnative Low Power Mode (1) Sleep/Alternative Low Power Mode shall be set to activate after no more than 30 minutes of user inactivity.
 (2) The speed of any active 1 Gb/s or faster Ethernet network links shall be reduced when transitioning to Sleep Mode or Off Mode.
-Yes Yes Yes Yes N/A Yes Yes Display Sleep Mode (1) Display Sleep Mode shall be set to activate after no more than 15 minutes of user inactivity.
-Yes Yes Yes Yes Yes Yes Yes Wake on LAN (WOL) i (1) Computers with Ethernet capability shall provide users with an option to enable and disable WOL for Sleep Mode.
-(2) Computers with Ethernet capability that are shipped through enterprise channels shall either: (a) be shipped with WOL enabled by default for Sleep Mode, when the computer is operating on ac mains power; or (b) provide users with the ability to enable WOL that is accessible from both the client operating system user interface and over the network.
-Yes Yes Yes Yes N/A Yes Yes Wake Manage- ment i (1) Computers with Ethernet capability that are shipped through enterprise channels shall: (a) be capable of both remote (via network) and scheduled (via real- time clock) wake events from Sleep Mode, and (b) provide clients with the ability to centrally manage (via vendor tools) any wake management settings that are configured through hardware settings if the manufacturer has control over such features.
-Yes Yes Yes Yes N/A Yes Yes i Where Sleep Mode is supported by the UUT by default and Sleep Mode power is used as part of the TEC equation for certification.
+Or the links shall enter Energy Efficient Ethernet state when transitioning to Alternative Low Power Mode Yes Yes Yes Yes N/A Yes Yes Display Sleep Mode (1) Display Sleep Mode shall be set to activate after no more than 15 minutes of user inactivity.
+Yes Yes Yes Yes Yes Yes Yes Wake on LAN (WOL) (1) Computers with Ethernet capability shall provide users with an option to enable and disable WOL for Sleep Mode.
+(2) Computers with Ethernet capability that are shipped through enterprise channels shall either: (a) be shipped with WOL enabled by default for Sleep Mode, when the computer is operating on ac mains power; or (b) provide users with the ability to enable WOL that is accessible from both the client operating system user interface and over the networkii.
+Yes Yes Yes Yes N/A Yes Yes Wake Manage- ment (1) Computers with Ethernet capability that are shipped through enterprise channels shall: (a) be capable of both remote (via network) and scheduled (via real- time clock) wake events from Sleep Mode, and (b) provide clients with the ability to centrally manage (via vendor tools) any wake management settings that are configured through hardware settings if the manufacturer has control over such features.
+Yes Yes Yes Yes N/A Yes Yes